Ricci curvature for parametric statistics via optimal transport: Discussion

 The Ricci curvature lower bound depends on the target distribution, the statistical model, and the ground metric on sample space.
 We think that this notion can serve to capture the general properties of learning in different models, and hence that it can serve to guide the design of statistical models (e.g., the graph of a graphical model or the connectivity structure of a neural network) and the ground metric.
 Our experiments show that an adequate choice of the two, in conjunction, can significantly increase the rates of convergence in learning.
 On the other hand, the Ricci curvature depends on both, the information and the Wasserstein metric tensors.
 An interesting question arises; namely to find the statistical interpolation of such a connection.

 We note that the Ricci curvature lower bound is a global notion over the probability model.
 This is advantageous to provide a uniform analysis, but it can also lead to difficulties, especially when the models include points near the boundary of the simplex, where the behavior is not as regular.
 Our experiments indicate that restricting the parameter domain to a region bounded away from the boundary of the simplex allows us to closely track the rates of convergence.
 Another challenge is that, being a global quantity, the computation can be challenging.
 Nonetheless, we point out that computing the curvature in terms of the Hessian is much cheaper than estimating the learning rates empirically.
 We have focused on discrete sample spaces, which allowed us to obtain an intuitive and transparent picture of the relationships that derive form this theory.
-We expect that the derivations extend naturally to the case of continuous sample spaces. {We also {consider it worthwhile} to extend the entropy method {to} probability models.
-In other words, to compute the Hessian in statistical manifolds along gradient flows.
-We believe that the entropy method would be very helpful in estimating the convergence rate of related natural gradient methods.}
+However, we expect that the derivations extend naturally to the case of continuous sample spaces.

 Another interesting line of investigation is the following.
 Our definitions are based on the KL divergence and the Wasserstein and Fisher metric tensors.
 In principle, it is possible to derive analogous definitions for other metric structures.
-In particular, one can consider the family of $f$-divergences.
+In particular, one can consider the family of f-divergences.
 Such an analysis could allow us to compare different learning paradigms.